ummehani99/Exam-Management-System-Semester-project-/README.md

 ---

 ## Functionalities of the System
-Using this Exam Management System, the user can:
+Using this Exam Result Management System, the user can:

 - Add student records (roll number and name)
 - Enter marks of five subjects for each student